DanielBrunnsaker/ProtPredict/README.md

 ## Feature generation in aleph

-In order to generate the features, SWI-prolog (preferrably v7.6.3) needs to be installed on your system, and you need to follow the following commands in the folder of the relevant dataset (feature_generation/proteomics for the relational features only analysis or feature_generation/proteomics_noAA for use in combination with metabolite concentration values):
+In order to generate the features, SWI-prolog (tested with v7.6.3) needs to be installed on your system, and you need to follow the following commands in the folder of the relevant dataset (`feature_generation/proteomics` for the relational features only analysis or `feature_generation/proteomics_noAA` for use in combination with metabolite concentration values):

 ```
 $ swipl